 Let’s face it, chili is one of those recipes that seems just perfect for those cold winter days, or when you are craving some comfort food.
 While the snow continues to come down outside my window, I’ve been chowing down on some Instant Pot white bean chicken chili all weekend long.
 It’s loaded with shredded chicken and veggies in a creamy chili broth, and just thickened slightly with cornstarch.
 I’m not a fan of spicy soups, so this chili is flavorful with just a hint of chili powder and other warming spices.

 I use my 6 quart 7-in-1 Instant Pot pressure cooker for this recipe.
 If you have an Instant Pot still sitting in the box, Winter is the best time to try it out!
+If you don’t, they sell out quickly once back in stock… so if the 6 quart 7-in-1 Instant Pot isn’t available, check out the previous model (6 quart 6-in-1 pot) or grab yourself a larger 8 quart Instant Pot!
 Try making large batches of soups and stews for the week, or a large family dinner with time to spare.
 You can check out a post I wrote earlier about why I love my Instant Pot, including 30 gluten free Instant Pot recipes to try.

 What I love about this soup is that it’s a 1 pot meal!
 Just throw everything in your Instant Pot (with the exception of a few ingredients), set it to 13 minutes of manual high, and let it cook away.
 No need to monitor the stovetop or continue stirring and checking, the Instant Pot does everything for you.